top of page

 Cover of new Christian Self-Help book

 Do you sometimes feel unsure, doubting yourself, others, or even God?
 Have you felt disheartened, alone, or hopeless?
-Have anxiety or fear hurt your mental health and ability to make friends?
+Does anxiety or fear hurt your mental health and ability to make friends?
 Does your church sideline or limit your participation?
 Has being made silent and submissive broken your self-confidence?
 Do you need to reconstruct your faith?

 I have felt these things, and I am sharing tools that can help others heal from the emotional hurts of everyday living.
 Unlike other self-help books, these 21 steps are each illustrated by examples from my own life and from Mara, a character in my historical fiction, Forgotten Followers from Broken to Bold.
 Now you can walk with Mara with this stand-alone book to build your own emotional resilience.